httpie/cli/README.rst

 ---------

 * `0.2.3dev <https://github.com/jkbr/httpie/compare/0.2.2...master>`_
+    * --auth now prompts for a password if none is provided.
     * Added support for request payloads from a file path with automatic ``Content-Type`` (``http URL @/path``).
+    * Fixed missing query string when displaing the request headers via ``--verbose``.
+    * Fixed Content-Type for requests with no data.
 * `0.2.2 <https://github.com/jkbr/httpie/compare/0.2.1...0.2.2>`_ (2012-06-24)
     * The ``METHOD`` positional argument can now be omitted (defaults to ``GET``, or to ``POST`` with data).
     * Fixed --verbose --form.